Site logo

 How to Measure a Horse for a Western Saddle: Key Takeaway

-To measure a horse for a western saddle, find the withers, use a soft measuring tape for width and length, and ensure the saddle doesn’t press on the horse’s hips.
-Always double-check measurements and test the saddle fit to prevent discomfort and enhance performance.
+To measure a horse for a western saddle, start by locating the withers.
+Use a soft measuring tape to determine both the width and length, ensuring the saddle avoids pressing on the horse’s hips.
+Double-check your measurements and test the saddle fit to ensure comfort and improve performance.

 Why is a Proper Saddle Fit Important?